 What is the VAR.S Function?

-The VAR.S function is categorized under Statistical functions.
-The function will return the variance of a sample.
-It was introduced in Excel 2010 version.
+The VAR.S function is categorized under Excel Statistical functions.
+This function will return the variance of a sample.
+It was introduced in Excel’s 2010 version.

 As we know, variance is a statistical measure used across a set of values to identify the amount that the values vary from the average value.